Steve Marshall

 Steven Troy Marshall (born October 26, 1964) is an American lawyer serving as the 48th attorney general of Alabama.
 He was appointed in February 2017 by Governor Robert J. Bentley to fill the vacancy created by previous attorney general Luther Strange's appointment to the United States Senate.
 He was elected to a full term in 2018, and was re-elected in 2022.
 He previously served as district attorney in Marshall County for 16 years.

-In May 2025, he announced his candidacy for the U.S. Senate in the 2026 election succeeding to replace Tommy Tuberville, who is running for governor.
+In May 2025, he announced his candidacy for the U.S. Senate in the 2026 election to replace Tommy Tuberville, who is running for governor.
+He placed third in the Republican primary.

 Early life and education

 Marshall was born in Atmore, Alabama, the only child of Conrad Marshall, a representative for a sporting goods manufacturer, and Mary Jo Marshall (née' Everette), a secretary.
 He graduated from Pinecrest High School in Southern Pines, North Carolina, and earned a bachelor's degree in American studies from the University of North Carolina at Chapel Hill in 1987.
 He then earned a J.D. degree at the University of Alabama School of Law, and was admitted to the Alabama State Bar in 1990.